uh-joan/ellipticSignup/README.md

 ellipticSignup
 --------------

-  Elliptic.co: a bunch of smartass bankers disguised in startup wannabes...

 Full-Stack Solution For Elliptic SignUp From

 This sample includes a three steps Sign Up <em>Application</em> Form following the information provided at elliptic/home/vault/<a href="https://www.elliptic.co/vault/application">signup</a></p>